Digging through 2D densely-packed coarse granular media as a critical phenomenon: Results and Discussion

 The potential critical phenomenon can be perceived as follows.
-The stress distribution (or force network) around the digger changes during the digging process.
-This is associated with the rise or fall on the system's total potential energy landscape.
-Presumably, the most pronounced changes of the potential energy occur near the front recess of the digger, corresponding to where the free space is usually the largest.
-A high local potential energy near the front recess of the digger corresponds to an unstable state, and therefore looser granular obstacles that are more likely to be captured.
-As the digging continues, there would be a series of rises and falls of all sizes spanning many orders of magnitude on the system's total potential energy landscape, reminiscent of the energy barriers separating distinct granular packings \cite{stillinger01,gao06}.
-The above scenario is reflected in the power-law distribution of moving distances and time intervals between consecutive ejections by the digger.
+The force chain network that can support applied loads around the digger changes during the digging process.
+Presumably, the most pronounced changes of the force chain network occur in where the free space is the largest and the local packing is the most fragile.
+Therefore looser granular obstacles near the front recess of the digger are more likely to be captured and relocated to the rear of the digger.
+As the digging continues, there would be a series of reconstructions or even avalanches of load-bearing force chains \cite{claudin98} and is reflected in the power-law distribution of moving distances and time intervals between consecutive ejections by the digger.
+In the next section, we verify the power-law behavior experimentally using an automated digger.